 Cosmonauts are thrilled to be hosting Tomorrow Matters in October 2022 – the conference will focus on exhibiting environmental technology and connecting investors to opportunities in this thriving sector.
 As the climate changes, researchers, activists, and scientists face challenges with innovative solutions and ideas.
-In this blog, we’ll be celebrating a few of the latest advances made to tackle the ongoing environmental crisis.
+In this Green Sky Thinking blog, we’ll be celebrating a few of the latest advances made to tackle the ongoing environmental crisis.
 Green Sky Thinking is a series of blogs, constantly keeping you updated on the latest happenings in the world of green tech.
 Be sure to check out the new editions here!

 Redwire Corporation Announces “First-Ever Commercially Owned Greenhouse” in Space